Girls' Night: Plot

-Jackie and Paul break it off when she discovers that he has not been exclusive.
+Jackie and Paul break it off when she discovers that he has also been having a relationship with someone else.
 He is frustrated that she had essentially moved in a month ago.
 Steve comes across Jackie as she is wheeling away with her suitcases, looking for help with Dawn.
-Her hair is sparse and she looks terrible, but she refuses to admit what is going on.
+Dawn's hair is sparse and she looks terrible, but she refuses to admit what is going on.
 Jackie marches down to the hospital, insisting she speak with Dawn’s doctor.
-She discovers that Dawn is now refusing more treatment, as it is not reducing her brain tumor.
+She discovers that Dawn is now refusing more treatment, as it is not reducing her brain tumour.

 Jackie pops by Dawn's, whisking her away to an adventure in Las Vegas.
 In her first few minutes at the slot machines, Dawn hits the jackpot.
 Not prepared for such a big payout, Cody loans her his cowboy hat.
 She calls Steve that night to tell him they are having a blast in Las Vegas.
 Cody invites them to spend a day exploring Nevada on horseback.
 Beforehand, Dawn wins again at the roulette table.
 After they split the over $500, Jackie chastises her for giving up.

 The duo go trail riding with Cody by his Nevada ranch.
 Afterwards Jackie is dropped off at the hotel, and Dawn stays out for a bit (with Jackie hopeful that Dawn has a fling).
 Dawn does not and decides that she wants to end their trip.

 Back at home, Jackie nurses Dawn and apologizes to Dave.
 Jackie gives a eulogy at Dawn’s funeral.
 At the wake at home, the family finds gifts for them under the bed.
 Her message to Jackie from the grave is Cody's cowboy hat, so she returns to him in Nevada.